-We currently intend to use the net proceeds from this offering as follows: (1) approximately \$ million to expand our commercial operations to support life sciences research and applications development, including building additional sequencing instruments; (2) approximately \$ improve and update our tSMS technology platform and to develop additional reagents; (3) approximately \$ million to assist existing and future partners in obtaining regulatory approvals or clearances to develop instruments and consumables in areas beyond life science research, including possibly Laboratory Developed Tests; (4) approximately \$ million to support and expand our marketing and business development efforts in the United States and internationally; (5) the repayment of indebtedness and payables totaling approximately \$ million and (6) the balance for working capital and other general corporate purposes.
+We currently intend to use the net proceeds from this offering as follows: (1) approximately \$4.0 million to expand our commercial operations to support life sciences research and applications development, including building additional sequencing instruments; (2) approximately \$2.5 million to improve and update our tSMS technology platform and to develop additional reagents; (3) approximately \$0.5 million to assist existing and future partners in obtaining regulatory approvals or clearances to develop instruments and reagents in areas beyond life science research, including possibly Laboratory Developed Tests; (4) approximately \$0.3 million to support and expand our marketing and business development efforts in the United States and internationally; (5) the payment of payables and interest on indebtedness totaling approximately \$0.5 million and (6) the balance for working capital and other general corporate purposes.
 See "Use of Proceeds" on page 37.